Founder Stories: Why We Joined Cloudflare

 And we really had three things that were our guiding lights as an early stage startup.

-So by design, having the browser in the cloud, in a container with a protocol that would send a visual feed to the, to the endpoint by design that had to be rock solid.
+And those were the first of those words, no compromise on security.
+So by design, having the browser in the cloud in a container with a protocol that would send a visual feed to the to the endpoint by design that had to be rock solid.

 That was like our no compromise.

-That's the whole reason why we were doing browser isolation.
 And then the second thing was performance, which really was performance and scale.

-It had to be delivered in a way that users just really loved using it.
+And then the third thing was user experience, it had to be delivered in a way that users just really loved using it.

-And didn't feel like there was a compromise of using some, you know, highly secure system that was just awful to use because, you know, we all know of other products that are out there that may be somewhat similar where you're running your workload somewhere else, not on your endpoint and users and people in organizations just really don't like them.
+Because, you know, we all know of other products that are out there that may be somewhat similar where you're running your workload somewhere else, not on your endpoint.

-So, so we started the company around those three things and we said, you know, we have to achieve certain metrics around those three things.
+And we said, you know, we have to achieve certain metrics around those three things.

-Otherwise this isn't even worth it.
-And that's, that's how we started the company.
+Otherwise, this isn't even worth it.

+And that's how we started the company.
 So this is not the first time that I hear part of this story.

-I am equally excited hearing the story now as I was maybe six months ago.
 And to bring it a little bit back to maybe your thinking as a co-founder and a CEO, I would imagine there was no shortage of people who wanted to join this dream of building a better remote browser isolation technology.

 Was your idea to go at it alone?

-And, and actually right at the time of the acquisition, we had raised a whole bunch of money that had just not been wired into the bank account.
+And actually, right at the time of the acquisition, we had raised a whole bunch of money that had just not been wired into the bank account.

-And it was really amazing, the good reaction we had from our, from our investors, our whole plan, which was still in progress because when, you know, Alonzo and I know you were, you were sympathetic to this, when a new company gets contacted by a bigger company to be acquired, it's, it's a very good thing, but it also really puts a lot of things on hold.
+Our whole plan, which was still in progress, because when, you know, Alonzo and I know you were sympathetic to this, when a new company gets contacted by a it's a very good thing, but it also really puts a lot of things on hold.

 Yeah.
 And it was really good that you were like, look, we'll tell you next Friday, whether we're going to the next stage.

-And you did.
-And then now we'll tell you in four weeks, whether we've passed this level of due diligence and, you know, and that was really good because it allowed us focus for a period of time on this.
+And, you know, and that was really good because it allowed us focus for a period of time on this.

 But so you're asking about people.
-Yes.
-We, we wanted to go it alone.
-That was our plan.
+Yes, we wanted to go it alone.

-And we were able to attract some really good people because we just took this kind of very purest free metric approach and really good devs, as you know, love metrics, you know, because they can make an assessment about whether they can hit them.
+And really good devs, as you know, love metrics, you know, because they can make an assessment about whether they can hit them.

-And then, and then it's a very clear vision to go and try and hit those, hit them.
+And then and then it's a very clear vision to go and try and hit those hit them.

-So we were, all of our team was in for, you know, five years plus 10 years, you know, whatever it took to, to get this off the ground.
+So we were all of our team was in for, you know, five years plus 10 years, you know, whatever it took to to get this off the ground.

 And we really believed in it and continue to believe in us.
 And why did that change?

 Well, like all startups, you don't just go off and develop your technology without talking to early adopter customers.

 So we started talking to some big customers and smaller customers just to test the product, get feedback early on.